cu-mkp/sandbox/docs/sp22_lang_theodora_counterproofing.md

 author-practitioner provides the reader with instructions on how to copy a print using a method of the same name that entails wetting the print and pressing it onto a fresh piece of paper in an attempt to dampen the ink and ultimately transfer the image.
-Part of the process that the author-practitioner recommends involves burnishing the back of the page with a tooth or glass, which can leave indentations or marks on the paper.
-In this entry, among fixes for yellowing and changing orientations, there is a particularly curious sentence: “And if you want this not to be known, if by chance, you borrowed the piece, moisten the paper, and the polishing that the burnisher has made on the back, which shows what has been done, will not be known.”
+Part of the author-practitioner's recommended process involves burnishing the back of the page with a tooth or glass, which can leave indentations or marks on the paper.
+In this entry there is a particularly curious sentence: “And if you want this not to be known, if by chance, you borrowed the piece, moisten the paper, and the polishing that the burnisher has made on the back, which shows what has been done, will not be known.”
 Not only is the